Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/reading-ut-ascans.md

   Dataset ID: 1, Data Class: AScanStatus, Data Path: /Public/Groups/0/Datasets/1-AScanStatus
 ```

 We see that the file contains one group, named *GR-1* and two datasets.
-A-Scans will be stored in a dataset having a *AScanAmplitude* Data Class and its path is `/Public/Groups/0/Datasets/0-AScanAmplitude`
+A-scans will be stored in a dataset attributed a *AScanAmplitude* Data Class and its path is `/Public/Groups/0/Datasets/0-AScanAmplitude`

 Let's now display the size of this specific dataset, still from the Setup dataset metadata.